Marina Klimova: Career

 Klimova and Ponomarenko were inducted into the World Figure Skating Hall of Fame in 2000.
 They coach young figure skaters at Sharks Ice in San Jose, California.
 They were known as "traditionalists with a light elegant touch" and for excelling both technically and artistically.

 Personal life

 Klimova and Ponomarenko married in September 1984.
 They now reside in the United States in Morgan Hill, California.
 They have two sons, Tim Ponomarenko, born in 1998, and Anthony Ponomarenko, born on January 5, 2001, in San Jose, California.
-Anthony is a competitive ice dancer for the United States.
+Anthony is a competitive ice dancer for the United States., making his first Olympic appearance for the United States with his skating partner Christina Carreira in 2026.